Category: 3_USA

 THE FIRST DOWN-RIVER TRIP: The first known trips that floated downstream through the whole of the deep canyonlands were in 1869 and 1871, led by an adventurous one-armed Major with a scientific bent, John Wesley Powell.
 He kept a diary of his first trip, but no pictures; I have the diary in a beautiful book published a hundred years later:

-Read much more about this amazing 1000 mile river trip – the first to go all the way through these amazing river canyons – on the Green, and the on the Colorado, Glen Canyon (now drowned under Lake Powell) and the Grand Canyon.
+This was different.
+It’s very unlikely any humans had actually floated down this whole course – especially the wildwater sections.
+Read much more about this amazing 1000 mile river trip – all the way through these amazing river canyons – on the Green River, and then on the Colorado River, through beautiful Glen Canyon (now drowned under Lake Powell) and the awe-inspiring Grand Canyon.

 ~~~oo0oo~~~